jtekt/meyasubako-gui/README.md

 [![AWS ECR](https://img.shields.io/badge/AWS%20ECR-meyasubako--gui-blue)](https://gallery.ecr.aws/jtekt-corporation/meyasubako-gui)

-This is the GUI of the [目安箱 application](https://github.com/jtekt/meyasubako).
-It is built using SolidJS and DaisyUI.
+This is the GUI of the [目安箱 application](https://github.com/jtekt/meyasubako), built using SolidJS and DaisyUI.

 ## Environment variables